The latest video on our Brightmoon Liverpool channel is the first podcast episode of Liddypod, with myself and good friend Paul Beesley.

 1961 – The Beatles are the best group; Brian Epstein discovers The Beatles at The Cavern Club

-1962 – Decca audition, George Martin signs The Beatles, Pete Best is sacked/ dismissed from The Beatles (the truth is revealed) and Ringo Starr joins.
-The Fab Four is born and “Love Me Do”, their first single, is released.
+1962 – The Beatles attend the Decca audition; George Martin signs The Beatles.
+Find out why Pete Best was NOT sacked/ dismissed from The Beatles.
+Ringo Starr joins The Beatles.
+The Fab Four release “Love Me Do”, their first single.

 When John and Paul realised that they needed a bass player in their group, they approached two of John’s friends, Stu Sutcliffe and Rod Murray, and offered them the position.
 The first one to accept would get the job, provided they had their own bass guitar.